Home / Resume / Construction / Carpenter Resume

 What hiring managers actually look for

-Construction foremen and GCs hiring carpenters scan resumes for three things before they read your work history:
+Construction foremen and general contractors hiring carpenters scan resumes for three things before they read your full work history:

 1. 1

 Rough framing vs. finish carpentry specialization.
 These are different skill sets and different pay scales.
-Rough framers need speed and structural knowledge.
-Finish carpenters need precision and an eye for detail.
+Rough framers need speed plus structural knowledge of roof truss and rafter systems.
+Finish carpenters need precision for trim, cabinet making, and built-ins.
 Make it clear which you specialize in, or demonstrate competence in both.

 2. 2

 Blueprint reading and layout ability.
-Can you read architectural drawings, calculate material takeoffs, and lay out walls from a foundation plan?
+Can you read architectural drawings, run material takeoffs and estimating, and lay out walls from a foundation plan?
 Carpenters who can self-direct from blueprints are worth significantly more than those who need constant supervision.

 3. 3

-Safety certifications and tool proficiency.
-OSHA 10 or 30, scaffold certification, and fall protection training are expected.
-List specific tools you are proficient with, from framing nailers and table saws to laser levels and transit equipment.
+Safety credentials and tool proficiency.
+OSHA 10 or OSHA 30 cards, scaffolding competence, and fall protection awareness are expected.
+List the specific tools you run, from framing nailers and table saws to miter saws, routers, and laser levels.

 How to structure your resume, section by section

 The order matters.
-Here's what a strong carpenter resume looks like from top to bottom:
+Here is what a strong carpenter resume looks like from top to bottom:

 1. Contact header

-Name, email, phone, location (city + state).
-If you are a journeyman, include that designation.
+Name, email, phone, location (city and state).
+If you hold a Journey Worker (journeyman) carpenter certificate, include that designation.
 LinkedIn is optional for trade roles but helpful.

 Example:

-Lead with your trade level (apprentice, journeyman, master), years of experience, specialization (rough/finish/both), and your most impressive project or achievement.
+Lead with your trade level (apprentice, journeyman, master), years of experience, specialization (rough, finish, or both), and your most impressive project or measurable result.

 Weak: "Experienced carpenter looking for steady work with a good company."

-Strong: "Journeyman carpenter with 7 years of experience in commercial and residential rough framing and finish carpentry.
-Completed structural framing on 20+ projects ranging from custom homes ($300K) to mid-rise apartments ($12M).
-OSHA 30 certified with zero safety incidents over the last 4 years."
+Strong: "Journey Worker carpenter with 7 years in commercial and residential rough framing and finish carpentry.
+Framed and trimmed 20 plus structures, from custom homes to mid-rise apartments, and read blueprints to run my own material takeoffs.
+OSHA 30 card holder with zero recordable safety incidents over the last 4 years."

 3. Certifications and licenses